 As we know the attack efficiency takes account both direct errors and blocks conceded.
 The question which of those, or indeed whether one of them, is more important than the other is not one I had spent a lot of time on.
 Now I have and it seems pretty clear that we can’t make any decisive statement either way.
 In France it is irrelevant if you get blocked out.
 In Poland it barely matters if you hit it out.
 And everything in between.
 The sum of the two is fairly stable from league to league, but nowhere near as important as attack percentage alone, efficiency or rally win rate.

 So there you have it.
 Whatever it is.
-The next post will look at depth of each league.

 The collection of Coaching Tips can be found here.